 As environmental problems escalate, a variety of radical currents have come to influence ecological thought and activism, representing a critical alternative to traditional environmentalism.
 This course will describe the historical emergence of radical environmentalisms, examine various...
 READ MORE

-Through readings, student-led research, and weekly “lab” exercises, we will study the face of consumerism both personally and in the context of globalization.
-Looking at ads, catalogues, websites, and other popular manifestations, we will evaluate social, psychological, and environmental impacts of...
+Through readings, student-led research, weekly lab exercises, films, and class discussions, we will study consumerism both locally and globally as it impacts the environment.
+Looking at recent research, websites, and our own personal habits, we will evaluate social, environmental, and psychological...
 READ MORE

 The United States is the most auto-dependent country in the world.
 In this class we examine our automobility, reviewing how we got here, some of the ramifications of this dependence and what it suggests for our future.
 The course has three primary objectives: 1) examine the underlying causes of U.S...
 READ MORE